Summary:

 Example Brands:

-• Valinge Engineered wood (advertised as 100% real wood, when it has a HDF (or MDF) core.
-Also advertised as formaldehyde-free though the HDF core is made with lots of glue.)
+- Valinge Engineered wood – advertised as 100% real wood, when it has an HDF (or MDF) core.
+Also advertised as formaldehyde-free though the HDF core is made with glue, and they also say it’s made with much lower formaldehyde.
+There is some melamine in it as well as well as a wetting a release agent (ask them about PFAS).

 Two Types of Finishes on Engineered Wood Flooring